SCU Clinical Trials

-SCU research partners Ki-Whole Enterprises is investigating the use of a natural marine product on body composition, muscular strength and inflammation in women and men.
+SCU research partner Ki-Whole Enterprises are investigating the use of a natural marine product on body composition, muscular strength and inflammation in women – all important in staying healthy.

-They are seeking non-smoking generally healthy volunteers (aged 40-65 years) who are pre-menopausal or post-menopausal for our latest 12 week placebo-controlled clinical trial.
+They are seeking non-smoking generally healthy women (aged 40-65 years) who are pre-menopausal or post-menopausal for our latest 22-week clinical trial.

-Participants who have met all inclusion criteria will attend 2 clinical appointments at the Southern Cross University’s Lismore campus.
+Participants who have met all inclusion criteria will attend clinical appointments on three occasions at the Southern Cross University’s Lismore campus.
 Participants will receive an assessment of their body composition and muscular strength, along with a measure of their blood fatty acids and several inflammation markers.

-This trial will not suit those with a shellfish allergy, anyone experiencing menopausal symptoms or vegans.
+This trial will NOT suit those with a shellfish allergy, anyone experiencing menopausal symptoms or vegans.

 This clinical trial has approval from the Southern Cross University Human Research Ethics Committee (ECN: 2020-117).

-Following several successful studies, Ki-Whole Enterprises is continuing to investigate the effects of a natural marine product on osteoarthritis.
+Following several successful studies, we are continuing to investigate the effects of a natural marine product on osteoarthritis.

 They are seeking non-smoking men (aged 45–75 years of age) who have osteoarthritis of the knee, but are otherwise healthy.